travelster/DBGallery/beyond-basics/public-upload.md

 ## FAQs
 <strong>Q</strong>: Can uploads be to a Collection?
 <br/>
-<strong>A</strong>: Collections can never have files uploaded to directly, whether it be public uploads or internally by those logged in.
-Collections hold pointers to the original file location in a folder.
+<strong>A</strong>: Collections can never have files uploaded to them directly, whether it be public uploads or internally by those logged in.
+Collections hold pointers to the original file locations in a folder.
 Hence uploads only ever occur to a folder.
 <br/>
 <br/>
 <strong>Q</strong>: Can a shared folder link be protected by a password?